 Audrey made a funny face, what a silly thing for mommy to say.
 How can you have too much fun?

 Audrey took a hot bath and put on her pink fuzzy pajamas and went to bed.
-She did not read a book or play a game like she usually did before bedtime.
+She didn’t read a book or play a game like she usually did before bedtime.

 The next morning her throat felt like she had swallowed a hundred bumblebees.
 It was scratchy, and it hurt to swallow.
 She could not yell, but she still tried to call mommy.

 But mommies have a special radar when kids are sick.
 She came into Audrey’s room right away.